Firearms, restricted weapons, blank-firing guns and ammunition

 Q8.
 Under what circumstances may an application for a licence be refused other than failure to meet the ordinary criteria?
 Are the reasons for any refusal given to the applicant?
 Have applicants a right of appeal in the event of refusal to issue a licence and, if so, to what bodies and under what procedures?

-The application for a permit to import items that require a special reason listed in 6 above may be refused at the discretion of Police.
-A refusal is subject to judicial review.
-In the case of all other items listed in 2 above, the application for a permit to import must be issued if Police is satisfied that the applicant is lawfully able to possess the item, and, if a sample of the item has been required for examination and testing, the applicant has lawfully provided a sample and the item is approved by Police.
+In the case of all other arms items, the application for a permit to import must be issued if Police is satisfied that the applicant is lawfully able to possess the item, and, if a sample of the item has been required for examination and testing, the applicant has lawfully provided a sample and the item is approved by Police.
+In extreme circumstances, these other arms items could be refused for import however this would be rare.

 Eligibility of Importers to Apply for Licence